jmpnz/jmpnz.github.io/content/about.md

 title: "About"
 ---

-I am a systems engineer and SRE interested in databases, compilers and distributed systems.
+I am a Systems Engineer and SRE interested in databases, compilers and distributed systems.

 I occasionally surf, run meta-comment on game emulators and spend